entropic-dev/boltzmann/docs/content/concepts/websites.md

 Everything else in the object is passed to the template renderer as context.

-Boltzmann looks for error templates in the `./templates` directory.
-It follows the convention of looking for `4xx.html` for all 400-category errors, and `5xx.html` for all 500-category errors.
+In production mode, Boltzmann looks for error templates in the `./templates` directory.
+It follows the convention of looking for `4xx.html` for thrown 400-category errors and `5xx.html` for 500-category errors that don't otherwise have a template.
+If you throw errors without specifying a template, Boltzmann responds with JSON.

+If you are in development mode, with NODE_ENV set to something other than production, Boltzmann catches errors in rendering templates and gives you a debugging page with as much information as it can gather about the stack.
+This includes links to source code and to Honeycomb traces if they're available.

+{{image_sizer(path="concepts/error-template.jpeg", width=400)}}

 In development mode, it has a static file server built-in, which can help you test static assets like images.
-This feature is *disabled* in production, on the assumption that you will be serving static assets differently.
+This feature is *disabled* in production, on the assumption that you will be serving static assets from a CDN.
 Static assets are in the `static` directory by default.

 Here's a project layout that requires no additional configuration: